Skip to content

 • time-post-event

 Amount of time to include after an event.
+Cannot be larger than merge-window.

 time-post-event = 2.0s